 Community Peace Officers are appointed by Alberta’s Solicitor General and Ministry of Public Security under the Alberta Peace Officers Act to enforce Provincial Legislation and Municipal Legislation within the Town of Penhold.

-The Town employs two Community Peace Officers, Jay Klause & Victor Tam, who strive to establish relationships with town residents and businesses, provide public education and resources and enforce regulations as required.
+Town of Penhold Community Peace Officers strive to establish relationships with town residents and businesses, provide public education and resources and enforce regulations as required.

 Peace Officer duties and responsibilities include, but are not limited to, enforcing, educating and ensuring compliance of Provincial Statutes (Traffic Safety act, Gaming and Liquor Act, Trespassing Act, etc…) and local legislation (Bylaws – Traffic, Land Use, Community Standards, Utility, such as excessive noise, parking infractions, unsightly premises etc).